ericnmt/oop-clinic-scheduler/README.md

 Since CRUD operations are reflected on the ```clinic.db``` file, all database changes are stored locally in this file.
 Therefore, data persists beyond Spring Boot sessions and may be accessed and modified in unique sessions.

 ## How To Run
 With the use of the Spring Boot framework, setup and running the Clinic Scheduler application is easy and can be done by following the steps below.
+Note that because the database is file-based and utilizes Spring Boot's automatic initialization, no manual database installation or setup is required by the user.
 ## IntelliJ Instructions
 1. Copy the clone path in this repository by navigating to ```Code``` > (Select the Copy icon for HTTPS to copy the URL)
 2. Open IntelliJ